 "At first it was a labor of love.
 Scott became obsessed with making halva because he was like, 'I want one with different ingredients, or this flavor, and why can't it be like this or that.'
 He descended deep into confectionery madness.
-The kitchen was a disaster... there was tahini everywhere, sugar stuck to the walls; I would come home and find him with beakers and contraptions and it was a sight to behold.
+The kitchen was a disaster... there was tahini everywhere, dripping down walls, on the ceiling; I would come home and find him with beakers, contraptions, machines that defied physics, and it was truly a sight to behold.
 It was like I was living with Dr. Bunsen Honeydew.
-To be frank, at first I thought he was nuts.
+To be frank, at first I thought he was completely nuts.
 But that's what it takes...

 "Then one day he said, 'Try this.'
 It was sort of that metaphorical turning point.
 I remember looking at him and saying, '(Bleep), that is good!'
 And as is common in food start-ups, somebody makes something delicious, gives it to friends and family, and the next thing you know everybody is asking you to make it.
 Then all of the sudden you have a halva business.

 Oceans of tahini and finding that oh-so-right combination of nuttiness, sweetness, and texture.
 Adhering to the principles of tradition, celebrating the incredibly storied history of halva, Hebel & Co halva sings of its origins, but is driven by our modern desire for high quality ingredients.

 Hebel & Co’s halva is handmade in Los Angeles, with the finest available ingredients.

 Our favorite ways to eat halva include, but are not limited to, putting it on everything.

 But if we had to choose,

 - Warm up bread, soft or toasted, loads of gluten or no gluten: baguette, bagel, laffa, nan-e barbari, crepe, tortilla, pancake, pita, waffle, and spread a generous amount of halva.